kartoza/awesome-geodata/bucket.md

 The less-curated, catch-all, less awesome list of geodata services.

 Same format as the list.
-Things have probably just not been scoped out properly yet.
+Things have probably just not been scoped out properly yet. :clock10: Indicates a legacy/ deprecated/ unmaintained service.

 #### General